ethan4984/dufay/DESIGN.md

 # Scheduling

-We utilise a per-processor scheduling server that interacts with the kernel over a a circular queue located within shared memory, used for passing schedulable objects.
-It is the responsibility of the kernel to context switch, while it is the responsibility of the user-space scheduling server to inform the kernel of what to context switch.
+We utilise a per-processor scheduling server that interacts with the kernel over a circular queue located within shared memory, used for passing schedulable objects.
+It is the responsibility of the kernel to context switch, while it is the responsibility of the user-space scheduling server to inform the kernel of what to schedule.
 When the kernel depletes this queue, it shall reschedule to the pre-processor scheduling server which will then refill this queue and yield.
 We implement a Completely Fair Scheduler, where each thread enqueued is the next left-most node within a Red-Black tree with respect to virtual runtime.
-And we invariant TSC, with the HPET set to backup, to update our runtime.
+And we use the invariant TSC, with the HPET set to backup, to update our runtime.

 ![image](schedule.png)